kWeglinski/OmniPoly/README.md

+# NEW:

+Support for language tool has been added!

 # Pole LibreTranslate Frontend

-This is a frontend app that uses LibreTranslate as a backend.
+This is a frontend app that uses LibreTranslate and LanguageTool as a backend.

 I didn't like the fact that original app that comes with libre translate doesn't remember my previous language choices therefore I've decided to make my own frontend.
 That also allows me to clean it up visually.